chiahaohsutai/ccr/README.md

-# CCR-Rust – A C Compiler in Rust
+# CCR – A C Compiler in Rust

 This project implements the full compiler described in Raymond Rhine’s *Writing a C Compiler*, written in Rust and built on macOS (both Intel & Apple Silicon).
 The compiler supports a working subset of the C language and produces native executables for your machine.
 The project includes all four core compiler stages:
   1. **Lexing** – tokenising the input source.